Add your promotional text...

 Sustainable Practice: Build Gradually for Lasting Benefits

 There’s no need to rush the release of tension, stress, anxiety, trauma, or suppressed emotions through Shaking Medicine.
-A sustainable practice consistent practice with adequate integration time between them is more effective and beneficial than attempting to address everything in a single session or a short period of time.
-In SM, you are encouraged to empower yourself by resting and modifying as needed, as you know your body best.
-Prioritizing a gradual approach ensures safety and supports long-term healing, allowing you to build resilience while honoring your unique capacity.
+It will happen organically as you embody this, so no need to force or overdo.
+A sustainable and consistent practice with adequate integration time between is more effective and beneficial than attempting to address everything in a single session or a short period of time.
+In SM, you are encouraged to rest and modify as much as you need and deeply listen to the signals from within as you know your body best.
+With a gradual approach to this you also grow your ability to listen and respect the signals that your body gives you.
+Prioritizing a gradual approach ensures safety and supports long-term healing, allowing you to build resilience while honoring your capacity in any given moment.
 Less is More is a key motto of ours.

 Nervous System Capacity: A Titration-Based Approach

-Shaking Medicine promotes a sustainable method to enhance your nervous system’s capacity over time, inspired by the somatic concept of titration from Dr. Peter Levine’s Somatic Experiencing.
+Shaking Medicine promotes a sustainable method to enhance your nervous system’s capacity over time.
+One approach we use to keep it safe is inspired by the somatic concept of titration from Dr. Peter Levine’s Somatic Experiencing.
 Avoid pushing too hard or progressing too quickly.
 Instead, gently explore the edges of physical discomfort, tension, stress, anxiety, suppressed emotions, or trauma to release blockages and stuck energy.
+Stay with that edge for a bit as feeling it, without going too far too quickly, can be extremely healing.
+After a while of feeling it back off and integrate what you've shifted before eventually doing some more when you are ready.
 This careful approach maximizes safety and effectiveness, allowing you to process and heal gradually and effectively.
-Sometimes you have to feel it to heal, but only in manageable increments that respect your body’s limits.
 It is enough to kiss the edges of discomfort.
-No need to push through anything intense.
+No need to push through anything too intensely and too quickly.

 Titration Tips: